paulch42/lean-spec/md/Graph.md

 example : Node := "N1"
 ```

-An edge has a start and an end node, hence is directed, and a cost to traverse from
+An edge has a start and an end node, hence is directed, and has a cost to traverse from
 the start to the end.

 ```lean